Mortgage Options & Costs

 • Re-mortgage fee: usually 1% of the loan amount remaining.

-Valuation, registry, notary and gestoria fees.
-The notary will have to prepare two deeds, one for the property and one for the mortgage and there is a separate set of fees associated with each deed.
+These include valuation, registry, notary and gestoria fees.
+The notary will have to prepare two deeds, one for the property and one for the mortgage, and there is a separate set of fees associated with each deed.
+The client will only pay the fees involved with the property sale.
+The bank is responsible for paying the mortgage related costs.

 See below a real life example of a cost breakdown in accordance with the mortgage legislation as of June 2019.
 In the example, the mortgage is of 100.000 euros and the property purchase price is of 175.000 euros.
 The taxes and costs represent 9.61% of the purchase price.

 |Property Costs||€||Mortgage Costs||€|